jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 * each key must be a string and
 * it is not allowed to contain the *backref* and *secondary* keys.

+Note that, other than the above, no validation is performed on the keyword arguments before passing them to the *relationship* constructor.

 .. seealso::

     `SQLAlchemy Relationship API <https://docs.sqlalchemy.org/en/13/orm/relationship_api.html#relationships-api>`_